code16/occulta/README.md

 php artisan occulta:decrypt path/to/encrypted/archive.zip
 ```

-Occulta will use your KMS configuration to decrypt the key file and the use the key to decrypt your env file.
+Occulta will use your KMS configuration and AWS access and secret keys to decrypt your env file.
+<br><br>
+> [!IMPORTANT]
+> It is likely that these credentials where in your lost .env, then, you can follow the [recovery procedure](docs/RECOVERY.md) to restore your environment.

 ## Testing